🪧 Why This Matters

 - Where pressure is building

-It helps you separate:
+This step helps you separate:

-- Shifts: changes already underway
+- Shifts: changes already underway.

-- Signals: early indicators of possible futures
+- Signals: early indicators of possible futures.

 Keep it simple.
 Keep it honest.

-📥 Part 1: Context Brief
+📥 Part 1: Context

 This sprint works best when people arrive prepared.